top of page

 Ashwini

 Kane met nine-year-old Ashwini in 2009 when he was helping the community carve a play space out of a garbage dump.
 She wandered over to him from her perch on the pipeline with her two year old cousin Bhoomi on her hip.
 He remembers her mane of thick unruly hair barely contained in an elastic band and her extra large smile.
-They were living in a room atop the pipeline with both of their mothers and an aunt and her three sons.
+They were living in a room atop the pipeline with both of their mothers, an aunt, and her three sons.
 Ashwini's mother suffers from chronic illnesses brought on by drowning her substantial sorrows with cheap alcohol, poverty, a string of abusive relationships, and the weight of bereavement brought on by the death of her only son.
-Ashwini was unloved, unwanted and physically abused by the people she considered as family, but she was seen as necessary to the running of the household.
-Within a few years, she was running away from the family abuse with her mother until she was located at a nearby cafe where her mother had found work and a place for them to sleep.
-Her survival depended on her removal from the community and her weak mother into a kind but stern girls’ home operated by nuns in a nearby community.
+Ashwini was unloved, unwanted, and physically abused by the people she considered family, but she was seen as necessary to the running of the household.
+Within a few years, she was running away from the family abuse with her mother, until she was located at a nearby cafe where her mother found work, and a place for them to sleep.
+Her survival depended on her removal from the community, and her weak mother, into a kind but stern girls’ home operated by nuns in a nearby community.
 It was there that she found friendships, for the first time she was placed in school, and she learned expectations of civility while contributing to the daily cleaning of the cavernous space that was home to sixteen girls.
-Ashwini didn’t excel in school nor like it very much, in part because she was embarrassed to be placed in classes with much younger girls.
+Ashwini didn’t excel in school, nor like it very much, in part, because she was embarrassed to be placed in classes with much younger girls.
 During her time in the nun’s care, her mother was made to contribute a small amount of money each month for her necessities and was encouraged to visit Ashwini.
 In 2016, Ashwini was devastated to receive the news that nine-year-old Bhoomi had died of electrocution one night when plugging in a fan.
 She turned 25 years old this May and has carved out an independent life for herself.
 She has a job making jewelry in a nearby factory, and has established a reasonable relationship with her mother who works as a street sweeper.
-They live together in a room in another community, and together manage to pay their rent, their phone bills, and to buy enough food to get by each month.
+They live together in a room in a nearby community, and together manage to pay their rent, their phone bills, and buy enough food to get by each month.
 Ashwini has good friends, is proud of herself, and because her life has not been one lived within the traditions of a typical Hindu home, she is removed from the tradition of an arranged marriage and can work to sustain her own life.
-We’ve helped Ashwini and her mother over the years with food rations, rent money, and medical aid, and contributed funds to the nun's home for her care.
+We’ve helped Ashwini and her mother over the years with food rations, rent money, and medical aid, and have contributed funds to the nun's home for her care.
 It’s been a few years now since Ashwini has asked for our help.
 This is a monumental shift in her ability to care for herself.

 Sneha